 · Brought solar power to off-the-grid citizens with M-KOPA.

-· Engaged in a number of projects for agriculture (DigiFarm), healthcare (M-TIBA) and education.
+· Engaged in a number of projects for agriculture (DigiFarm), healthcare (M-TIBA)

 · Launched its own e-commerce website — Masoko.